-Photo Sleuth is an online platform we developed to identify Civil War-era portraits.
+Photo Sleuth is an online platform we developed to identify unknown people in Civil War-era portraits.
 The website allows users to upload photos, tag them with visual clues, and connect them to profiles of Civil War soldiers with detailed records of military service.
 This person identification problem can be seen as finding a needle in the haystack.
-Our novel pipeline (see Figure 1) has three components - a) building the haystack, b) narrowing down the haystack and c) finding the needle in the haystack.
+Our novel pipeline (Figure 1) has three components: (a) building the haystack, (b) narrowing down the haystack, and (c) finding the needle.
+Additional screenshots of the Photo Sleuth user interfaces are available in the Appendix.